Eristalis tenax: Territoriality

 Males of E. tenax can be strongly territorial in the summer, guarding territories such as flowerbeds or bushes to ensure a chance to mate.
 The males hover motionless in the air and dart after intruders to chase them out of the territory.

 Research suggest that male drone flies live in the same territory their entire lives.
 They mate, feed, and groom in this area, and they defend the area against other insects.
 When male E. tenax of the spring and summer generations stop dispersing, they settle within home ranges which provide them with locations suitable for sheltering, resting, basking, grooming, feeding and mating.
 When away from its "home territory", a male drone fly rarely responds to other insects.
 But when it is on its mating site, the male is very territorial, attacking alien species such as bees, wasps, and butterflies.
 Being on territorial guard duty is very demanding, so much so that the males take rest periods outside of their territory.
 When weather conditions do not allow them to leave their territory, they become increasingly aggressive.
 Males that live in horizontal territories such as flowerbeds are more likely to notice intruders, and so are more likely to attack intruders than males who live in more vertically-aligned territories such as shrubs.

-Life history
+Life cycle

 Egg

 The egg is white.
 It is covered in a sticky substance, and it has an elongated shape.